yadakhov/awesome-request-network/README.md

 ### What was the ICO price?

-The ICO token price was:  1 REQ = 0.0002 ETH or 5000 ETH = 1 ETH.
+The ICO token price was:  1 REQ = 0.0002 ETH.

+Early Backers & Contributors price:  1 REQ = 0.00016 ETH.

 The price of Ethereum was around $300 to $330 USD range.

 The price of Bitcoin was around $5200 to $5500 USD range.

-### Was there a presale?

-Yes.

 ### What is the Token Distribution?